stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 Communication between ID site and Stormpath is using one time use tokens.
 So no replay attacks.

 Info being sent from ID site back to your app is being signed that only your app and id site have shared secret.
-All of this is transparent to the developer-- its all handled by the sdk.
+All of this is transparent to the developer its all handled by the sdk.

 ALl comm is over SSL.
 Host their SSL -->